 It was one of the most brutal tragedies of the civil rights movement, one that drew international attention to the inhumaneness of the American South.
 Three young civil rights workers, Michael Schwerner, Andrew Goodman and James Chaney, were killed on June 21, 1964, by members of the Ku Klux Klan while working to register Black voters in Mississippi.

-Schwerner and Goodman, who were both white, traveled with Chaney, who was African-American, on a trip passing through Philadelphia, Miss.
+Schwerner and Goodman, who were both white, traveled with Chaney, who was African-American, on a trip passing through Philadelphia, Mississippi.
 They were pulled over by a local sheriff, who was a member of the Klan.
-Although they eventually were released and again set out on their trip, the three men were later stopped and taken to a secluded area where they were shot and buried.
+Although they eventually were released and set out on their trip, the three men were later stopped and taken to a secluded area where they were shot and buried.